Glue Helpers

 from django_spire.core.decorators import valid_ajax_request_required

-from app.treasure.models import Treasure
+from myapp.models import Treasure

 @valid_ajax_request_required